NedaParvini/E-commerce_BackEnd/README.md

 ## Installation:

 Creating the Repository, Clone it.

-Node.js is required to run.

-npm install to install the required npm package.
+Node.js is required to run. npm install to install the required npm package and SQL2 installation

-SQL2 installation

 ## Acceptance Criteria: